Sam Smith Park

 Public park in Seattle, Washington, U.S.

 Sam Smith Park is a public park operated by Seattle Parks and Recreation, in Seattle, Washington, United States.
 The park has a bicycle and pedestrian tunnel integrated with the Mount Baker Tunnel.
-Exercise equipment and tennis courts are also available.
+Exercise equipment, tennis courts, a children's play area, and picnic tables are also available.
+The park hosts the statue Urban Peace Circle, by Seattle sculptor Gerard Tsutakawa.
+It is dedicated to the city's youth who have been killed by gun violence.